Share This Guide

-The main reason hosted PBX is so easy to use is that all the maintenance, equipment and upgrading is taking care of for you by your provider.
+The main reason it’s so easy to use is that all the maintenance, equipment and upgrading is taken care of for you by your provider.
 You don’t need an employee who specialises in the system, as any issues or improvements can be instantly made by your provider, meaning you don’t have to do anything at all.

 What equipment do I need?

-For your hosted PBX to work, all you need is broadband access, a router and compatible handsets.
-One of the most appealing factors of hosted PBX is the lack of equipment that you have to manage and monitor yourself.
+All you need is broadband access, a router and compatible handsets.
+One of the most appealing factors is the lack of equipment that you have to manage and monitor yourself.
 As your provider takes care of equipment and the system is in the cloud, you don’t need any physical equipment in the office.
 All you need is an internet connection and handsets that work with the system.

 Traditional PBX vs Hosted PBX

-The main difference between a traditional PBX and a hosted PBX is that the former is on-site, whereas the latter is in the cloud.
+The main difference between a traditional PBX and a hosted one is that the former is on-site, whereas the latter is in the cloud.